leftos/nba-2k13-roster-editor/NBA 2K13 Roster Editor/Readme.txt

 	Known Issues
-		- (X360) Editing Signature Skills of player with Player ID 1364 doesn't work for now
+		- (360) Editing Signature Skills of player with Player ID 1364 doesn't work for now
+		- (360) MyCareer files compatibility is ...well, not that good

+	Disclaimer
+		As with any editing tool, you should always keep backups of any files you edit.
+There might be bugs I am not aware of, and new features might bring new bugs of their own.
+So always, always keep backups.
+I will not be held responsible for any corruption caused to your saves.

 	Development Credits